samuelsylvander/vadsbo_dimmerguiden/README.md

 #### 5. SharePopup.jsx
 - This should be a bootstrap modal and be handled as such.
 - The form to share should include the following fields: name, email, message, box for privacy policy.
 All fields are "required".
-- A link to the following privacy policy should open in a new window if clicked: https://www.vadsbo.net/integritetspolicy/
+- X A link to the following privacy policy should open in a new window if clicked: https://www.vadsbo.net/integritetspolicy/
 - A copy of the email should be sent to dimmerguiden@vadsbo.net
 - When sent, a toast should appear telling that the message was sent.

 #### 6. GetQuote.jsx
-- This should be a bootstrap modal and be handle as such.
+- X This should be a bootstrap modal and be handle as such.
-- A link to the following privacy policy should open in a new window if clicked: https://www.vadsbo.net/integritetspolicy/
+- X A link to the following privacy policy should open in a new window if clicked: https://www.vadsbo.net/integritetspolicy/
-- When sent, a toast should appear telling that the message was sent.
+- X When sent, a toast should appear telling that the message was sent.